 Introduced in 1893 in New York, the white wonder cucumber (Cucumis sativus ‘White Wonder’) is an heirloom variety of cucumber that is characterized by stunning ivory skin, dark green foliage, and a fresh, crisp texture.
-White wonder cucumbers are enjoyed fresh, pickled, and cooked, and add a decorative touch to nearly any dish.
+White wonder cucumbers are enjoyed fresh, pickled, and cooked and add a decorative touch to nearly any dish.
 This plant grows cucumbers that are about 6 to 8 inches long, and 2 to 3 inches wide.
-Learn how to grow white wonder cucumbers and enjoy this refreshing cucumber variety homegrown!

 |Common Name||White wonder cucumber|